Osama446/JavaScriptTraining/README.md

 Day 1 TLDR:{
-    Understanding ES6 Objects methods declaration and difference between let and var; learning about the this keyword and behavior.
+    Understanding ES6 Objects methods declaration and difference between let and var; learning about the this keyword and behavior. learning Object Destructuring.
+    learning about the Spread Operator.

 }